-This service charter explains what we do and the standards of service you can expect from the Department of Communications and the Arts.
+This service charter explains what we do and the standards of service you can expect from the Department of Communications and the Arts (we, us, our).
 It also explains the steps you can take if our service standards are not met.

 We value and reward excellence.
 We encourage innovation and continually look for opportunities to improve processes, including using new technologies.
 We take personal responsibility for our actions.
 We display courteous and collegiate workplace behaviours and speak up constructively if our high standards are not met.